ajd213/hypercubes/README.md

 * NumPy
 * Matplotlib

-## An example calculation
+## Using the module: an example calculation

 We've included a directory analysis/, in which some key functions relating to percolation are defined, as well as some unit tests.
 We've also included an example calculation to locate the percolation threshold.

-The file `distributions.py` includes functions to calculate key statistical properties
+The file `distributions.py` includes functions to calculate key statistical properties of percolation problems from a list of cluster sizes.

-an example calculation to locate the so-called "percolation threshold" is found.
-This is also
+If we didn't already know where the percolation transition was located, we could perform the more complicated procedure of *finite-size scaling*

 ### Break down into end to end tests